pkivolowitz/curses-tanks/README.md

 You will self-enforce the academic honesty code.
 Only you and your partner can work together (and of course you may consult me or any tutor).

-We will not be grading your code per se.
-If you cheat, you're only cheating yourselves.
+This time, we will not be grading your code per se.
+If you cheat, you're only cheating yourself.
+College is what you make of it!
+I remain available to you for personal one-on-one consulting on your code during the summer or next year by appointment.

 # Finishing